busjr/TTS-TwitchChat/README.md

 ```bash
 pip install -r requirements.txt
 ```
-5. Add ffmpeg to the system PATH environment variable:
+5. Add ffmpeg to the system PATH environment variable

-   • Download ffmpeg or get the archive from the releases section where it is available
+   • Download [ffmpeg](https://www.gyan.dev/ffmpeg/builds/packages/ffmpeg-7.0.2-full_build.7z) or get the archive from the releases section where it is available

    • Extract the folder and move it next to the "add ffmpeg.py" file

    • Run the "add ffmpeg.py" script as Administrator

-7. **Install VLC media player** (required for audio playback):
+6. **Install VLC media player** (required for audio playback):
 👉 <https://www.videolan.org/vlc/>

 ### ⚙ Configuration